reimagined/resolve/docs/manage-application.md

 - Reset read model and saga persistent state.
 - Manage saga properties.

-You can use **npx** to run this tool without installation or install it as an application's dependency.
-See the [Installation](#installation) section for more information.

 ## Installation

 Use the steps below to add the **resolve-module-admin** tool to a reSolve application.